MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/samples/Creating-.NET-and-COM-Objects--New-Object-.md

 limitation when managing event logs by using the .NET Framework **System.Diagnostics.EventLog** class directly from PowerShell.

-## Using New-Object for Event Log Access
+## Using New-Object for event log access

 The .NET Framework Class Library includes a class named **System.Diagnostics.EventLog** that can be used to manage event logs.
 You can create a new instance of a .NET Framework class by using the